pupil-labs/pupil-docs/src/invisible/getting-started/first-recording.md

 - Search for **Pupil Invisible Companion** in the Google Play Store and click install.
 - Start the Pupil Invisible Companion app when the installation has finished.
 - A couple of permission prompts will appear, which you have to accept.
 - First-time users will need to sign up for a Pupil Cloud account.
-You can sign up using your Google account, or by creating an account with email address and password.
+You can sign up using your Google account, or by creating an account with an email address and password.

 <div class="pb-4" style="display:flex;justify-content:center;">
   <v-img